udoprog/audio/ste/README.md

 thread.join()?;
 ```

-## Restricting which threads can access data
+## Restricting thread access using tags

-We provide the [Tagged] container.
-Things stored in this container may
+This library provides the ability to construct a [Tag] which is uniquely
+associated with the thread that created it.
+This can then be used to ensure
+that data is only accessed on any one given thread.

+This is useful, because many APIs requires *thread-locality*.
+Instances can
-*only* be accessed by the thread in which the container was created.
+only safely be used by the thread that created them.
+This is a low-level

-It works by associating a tag with the data that is unique to the thread
-which created it.
-Any attempt to access the data will check this tag against
-the tag in the current thread.
+tool we provide which allows the safe implementation of `Send` for types
+which are otherwise `!Send`.

+Note that correctly using a [Tag] is hard, and incorrect use has sever
+safety implications.
+Make sure to study its documentation closely before
+use.

 ```rust
 struct Foo {